psyrgkan/Cleaning-Data-with-pandas/README.md

 # Cleaning-Data-with-pandas
-Exploring data of fraudulent job postings, cleaning and building a predictive model.
+### Exploring data of *fraudulent job postings*, cleaning and building a predictive model.

 In this project I processed, cleaned and explored data from various job postings.
 After feature engineering I came up with useful information that could help me see patterns in the data.
 I then further converted non-numerical variables using a target encoder.
 Finally I implemented both a Decision Tree model for easy visualization to predict which postings are fraudulent, and a Random Forest model.